DerekCresswell/GameDesign11/4 Platformer/3 TileEditor.md

 ## Tile Editor

 Building our levels with stretched out boxes is great to start off with but gets boring pretty quick.
 It can also be very tedious to place each wall or bit of ground individually.\
-This is where [Tile Maps](https://docs.unity3d.com/Manual/class-Tilemap.html) come in.\
+This is where ["Tile Maps"](https://docs.unity3d.com/Manual/class-Tilemap.html) come in.\
 Tile maps allow us to use a sheet, similar to a sprite sheet, to build levels with tiles.
 This is great for games like platformers as we can easily create navigable terrain.

 ### Tile Sets